mlmldata2020/course-notes/software-installation/README.md

 nano
 ```

+This brings up a text editor in the terminal window.
+Enter Control-X to exit Nano.

 You can also try the default text editor for your operating system.
 These do not have as many features as Atom but will get the job done.

 ##### Mac